dileepkumarnie1/AI-Atlas/README.md

    - Workflow `.github/workflows/approval-from-issue.yml` listens for such issues and writes the decision to Firestore using `FIREBASE_SERVICE_ACCOUNT_JSON` and `ADMIN_APPROVAL_SIGNING_KEY`.
    - Close the issue after success; comments record the action.

-2) Netlify Functions (if you deploy them):
-   - `/.netlify/functions/admin-list-pending` (GET) — list pending tools
-   - `/.netlify/functions/admin-review` (POST) — approve/reject a pending tool
-   - `/.netlify/functions/admin-dispatch` (POST) — trigger GitHub workflows (discover/export)
-   - `/.netlify/functions/admin-health` (GET) — health and connectivity checks
+2) Serverless functions: Not required for static hosting.
+If you later add functions, adapt endpoints to your platform (Cloudflare Workers, Vercel, etc.).

-Required Netlify environment variables:
+Optional environment variables:

 - FIREBASE_SERVICE_ACCOUNT_JSON — Raw JSON for a Firebase service account (Firestore access)
-- ADMIN_ALLOWED_ORIGIN — Exact origin allowed for CORS (e.g., https://your-site.netlify.app)
-- APPROVAL_BASE_URL — Public site URL (used to derive origin if ADMIN_ALLOWED_ORIGIN not set)
+- APPROVAL_BASE_URL — Public site URL (used to build Admin UI links in discovery emails)
- - GITHUB_REPO — owner/repo; when set, discovery emails will generate GitHub Issue links instead of Netlify approval URLs
+- GITHUB_REPO — owner/repo; when set, discovery emails will generate GitHub Issue links for approvals
-- GITHUB_REPO — GitHub repo in owner/name format, e.g., user/ai-prompt-recommender
 - GITHUB_TOKEN — Token with workflow scope to call the dispatch API

 Access control: